twardoch/audiostretchy/README.md

 # AudioStretchy

-AudioStretchy is a Python library that allows you to time-stretch audio signals without changing their pitch.
-It is a wrapper around David Bryant’s [audio-stretch](https://github.com/dbry/audio-stretch) library by David Bryant, which implements a sophisticated time-stretching algorithm for high-quality results.
+AudioStretchy is a Python library that which performs fast, high-quality time-stretching of WAV/MP3 files without changing their pitch.
+Works well for speech, can time-stretch silence separately.
+The library is a wrapper around David Bryant’s [audio-stretch](https://github.com/dbry/audio-stretch) C library.

 Version: 1.2.0